Ed.D. in Curriculum & Instruction: P-12 Disciplinary Concentration

 - Degree Format: Hybrid

 The Ed.D. in Curriculum and Instruction: P-12 Disciplinary Concentration degree offers an engaging and flexible educational model designed to fit the busy schedules of working professional educators in a variety of instructional fields.
 Our innovative program provides practical opportunities for students to relate theoretical foundations to curricular and instructional issues facing schools and other educational systems.
 You will enjoy learning from our quality faculty whose real-world experience and knowledge has been acquired through many years learning, researching, and working in the domains of our field.
-Our program is delivered through a combination of online and face-to-face courses.
-10 of the required courses are taught completely online requiring you to never physically come to our campus.
-There are five research sequence courses that are taught in a hybrid format that include occasional face-to-face classes meetings in Valdosta up to four Friday nights and Saturdays per semester.
-Electives will vary in delivery format based on your approved selections, and they must align with your certification field.
+Our program delivery includes online and hybrid options.
+Additionally, 2 required one-day doctoral seminars are held on a Saturday in Valdosta, GA in June at the beginning of year one and beginning of year 2.
+Electives will vary in delivery format based on your approved selections, and they must align with your declared disciplinary concentration.

 - Available concentrations include:

 The prescribed Ed.D.
 C&I course sequence will allow you to complete the coursework phase of the program within 30 months.
 The dissertation process varies in length from student-to-student due to unique nature of each dissertation, but students regularly complete the dissertation phase within 30 months.
 Costs will also vary by student because we allow transfer credit for up 2 qualified courses.
 Based on completing 46 course hours and 9 dissertation hours, the cost of the program is *$20,500 including standard University fees.
 We encourage you to compare our cost with any other institution.
 We think you will be pleasantly surprised to see what a great value VSU is.